Flame Tetra (Hyphessobrycon flammeus) Species Profile & Care Guide

 |GH||3 - 15|

-Origins of the Flame Tetra
+Natural Habitat of the Flame Tetra

 The Flame Tetra comes from the Paraiba do Sul and Guandu River basins, Sao Paulo in the upper Tiete River basin as well as the Rio de Janeiro in the Guanabara bay region in eastern Brazil in South America.
 These Tetras inhabit shallow, slow-flowing creeks, river tributaries, streams and backwaters that are covered in dense vegetation.

 These Tetras are very rare, are now threatened and have been labelled as endangered mainly because of habitat loss, the introduction of new species and pollution.
 The vast majority of Flame Tetras available to aquarists are captive-bred.
 This includes some selectively bred forms such as golden, orange and albino that differ from the original wild type.